 Houston company aims to return America to moon's surface with robot lander

-The flight comes just five weeks after another U.S. company's attempt to land a privately built spacecraft on the moon ended in failure, the third such commercial setback in a row.

-The fourth such mission is set for liftoff from the Kennedy Space Center at 12:57 a.m.
-EST Wednesday.
+SpaceX was forced to delay the planned early Wednesday launch of a Falcon 9 rocket carrying a commercially built robotic moon lander after engineers noted unusual temperature readings prior to loading the probe with liquid methane fuel.

+The company said the launch team planned to make another attempt Thursday, at 1:05 a.m.
+EST, to send Intuitive Machines' Odysseus lander toward touchdown near the moon's south pole.
+A third launch opportunity is available Friday if needed, but if it's not off the ground by then, the flight will slip into March.

-If all goes well, the Odysseus lander, nicknamed "Odie," will land Feb.
-22 about 186 miles from the moon's south pole using a high-power 3D-printed main engine burning liquid oxygen and methane propellants, a first for a deep space mission.
+As long as it gets off this week, however, the Odysseus lander, nicknamed "Odie," will still land on Feb.
+22, about 186 miles from the moon's south pole, using a high-power 3D-printed main engine burning liquid oxygen and methane propellants, a first for a deep space mission.

 SpaceX carried out extensive modifications to cool and route the cryogenic propellants into the Falcon 9's nose fairing and then into the lander's tanks during the rocket's countdown.
-Dress rehearsals were staged late last week to verify the system would work as required.
+Dress rehearsals were staged late last week to verify the system would work as required and while minor snags were noted, company officials said there were no showstoppers.

-"SpaceX is tremendously proud to be part of this historic private mission to the moon," said Bill Gerstenmaier, a former NASA manager who now works for SpaceX.
-"It's not trivial to load liquid oxygen and liquid methane into the vehicle.
-We modified the second stage of Falcon to accommodate that. ...
-The Falcon 9 rocket is ready to go fly."
+But the countdown Tuesday night was halted during the lander fueling process.

+"Standing down from tonight's attempt due to off-nominal methane temperatures prior to stepping into methane load," SpaceX said in a post on X.

-The flight follows the ill-fated Jan.
+Whenever it takes off, the flight will follow the ill-fated Jan.
 8 launch of another commercial moon lander — Peregrine — built by Pittsburg-based Astrobotic that suffered a propulsion system malfunction shortly after takeoff.
 The mishap derailed what would have been the first U.S. moon landing since the Apollo program's final flight more than 50 years ago.

 Odysseus-builder Intuitive Machines of Houston now hopes to claim that honor.

-"It is a profoundly humbling moment for all of us at Intuitive Machines," said Trent Martin, the company's space systems vice president.
+"It is a profoundly humbling moment for all of us at Intuitive Machines," Trent Martin, the company's space systems vice president, said at a pre-launch news conference earlier Tuesday.
 "The opportunity to return the United States to the moon for the first time since 1972 is a feat of engineering that demands a hunger to explore."

 Odysseus carries six NASA instruments and another six commercial payloads, including sculptures, proof-of-concept cloud storage technology, an astronomical telescope and a student-built camera package that will drop to the surface ahead of the lander to photograph its final descent.